The Old Man on the Bench

 One day in the spring I saw an old man, sitting on a bench next to a lake in the forest.
 His foldable bike next to the bench, a binocular in his hands, he was watching birds.

-The weeks went by and I saw him again and again.
+The weeks went by, and I saw him again and again.
 Our encounters started with a nod, then a short greeting, each time I passed by the bench.
-And one day he lifted his hand, signalizing me he would like to say something.
-I don’t remember what he wanted to talk about, maybe how nice the weather was or that he was happy it stopped raining.
+And one day he lifted his hand, signalizing to me, that he would like to say something.
+I don’t remember what he wanted to talk about, it might have been how nice the weather was or that he was happy it stopped raining.

-Weeks passed and we greeted each other and sometimes we talked for a few minutes.
+Weeks passed, and we greeted each other, and every so often we talked for a few minutes.

-We talked and he asked me about my life and job.
-I learned he was a painter and he was proud to be always able to live from creating art.
-He had worked for most of his life as a stage artist for the Opera.
-The backgrounds and artwork still used today were his work.
-I told him, that I worked in the building next to the Opera and I could hear the opera singers practicing during the days.
+We talked, and he asked me about my life and job.
+I learned he was a painter, and he was proud to be always able to live from creating art.
+He had worked for a long time in his life as a stage artist for the Opera.
+The backgrounds and artwork used today were his work.
+I told him that I worked in the building next to the Opera and I could hear the opera singers practicing during the days.

 I learned of his passion for rock climbing and how he immigrated from Austria to Germany.
-He told me how much he misses the mountains and climbing, but with 82 it wasn’t possible anymore to climb.
-When he talked about grabbing the rocks with his fingers I could see the fire in his eyes.
+He told me how much he misses the mountains and climbing, but at 82 it wasn’t possible anymore to climb.
+When he talked about grabbing the rocks with his fingers, I could see the fire in his eyes.
 He regretted having lost contact with his family and his children.

 That was the last time I saw him.
 Weeks passed by, then months, but the bench stayed abandoned.
-I don’t know if he gave up looking for birds he couldn’t hear, got sick, or if he died.
+I don’t know if he gave up looking for birds he was unable to hear, got sick, or if he died.
 But I’m glad I talked to him.